demstar16/notes/docs/azure/app-service.md

 # App Service

-## Objectives

-- [ ] Describe Azure App Service key components and value.
-- [ ] Explain how Azure App Service manages authentication and authorization.
-- [ ] Identify methods to control inbound and outbound traffic to your web app,
-- [ ] Deploy an app to App Service using Azure CLI commands.

 ## What Is It

 - A HTTP-based service for hosting web applications, REST APIs and mobile back ends.